When do I have to apply for entry to Medicine in September 2024 (or deferred entry in September 2025)?

 Please see table below for the number of offers made in the 2021, 2022 and 2023 UCAS Application Cycles.

 What is the final date for decisions?

-How many offers will be made this year?
+How many Home (UK and ROI) offers will be made this year?

-The number of places available to home applicants for 2022 entry is the normal 236 places.
+The number of places available to home applicants for 2024 entry is the normal 236 places.
 This number is fixed by the Department of Health and clinical placements.
-The Medical school are not allowed to exceed that number of entrants to first year.
-Normally the medical school would give more offers than there are places in the expectation that a number of those applicants would unfortunately not reach the final entry grades.
+The Medical school is not allowed to exceed that number of entrants to first year.
+Normally the medical school would give more offers than there are places in the expectation that a number of those applicants would decline their offer or unfortunately not reach the final entry grades.

 At all times we will award offers based on a candidate’s ranking after interview to ensure fairness in the process.